Something’s Happening Here.

 Overlay Districts

-The proposed overlay zoning would create new opportunities for property owners and spark a revitalization of Yorktown’s business hamlets.
-The zoning would:
+The adopted overlay zoning creates new opportunities for property owners and sparks a revitalization of Yorktown’s business hamlets.
+The zoning:

 Yorktown by the Numbers